apetenchea/cdroot/source/_posts/linkage.md

 {% ghcode https://github.com/apetenchea/cdroot/blob/master/source/_posts/linkage/code/stack_linkage.cpp 33 40 %}

-Once the base address is found, the rest of the code becomes pretty strainghtforward.
+Once the base address is found, the rest of the code becomes pretty straightforward.
 By following the [PE format](http://www.openrce.org/reference_library/files/reference/PE%20Format.pdf), the `GetProcAddress` procedure can be located inside *kernel32.dll*.
 Using it, one can easily import other procedures.
 In the full example, I wrote the code for locating `LoadLibraryA`, in order to load *user32.dll* and import `MessageBoxA` from it.
 And yet, the executable has no imports section.
 [Here](https://github.com/apetenchea/cdroot/blob/master/source/_posts/linkage/code/stack_linkage.cpp) is the full POC.